canonical/ubuntu-for-developers-docs/docs/howto/go-setup.md

 sudo snap install go --channel=1.22/stable --classic
 ```

-To switch between release versions use `snap refresh`;
+To switch between release versions, use `snap refresh`;
-for example, to switch to the edge release of the latest Go version run:
+for example, to switch to the edge release of the latest Go version, run:

 ```none
 sudo snap refresh go --channel=latest/edge --classic